-On the other hand, when a person compares a computer science vs cyber security degree, it’s important to know that cyber security is the handling of sensitive information.
+On the other hand, when a person compares a computer science vs cyber security degree, it’s important to know that cyber security is the handling of sensitive information on a computer network.
 Students learn how to protect both personal and business data.
-Cyber security deals with protecting systems, programs, and networks from cyber attacks.
-A pupil in a cyber security program learns about malware and hacking and may take courses related to encryption and digital investigations.
+Cyber security deals with protecting systems, programs, operating systems, and networks from vulnerabilities and cyber attacks.
+A pupil in a cyber security program learns about malware and hacking and may take courses related to encryption, penetration testing, risk management, ethical hacking, incident response, vulnerability assessment, and digital investigations.

 In general, a computer science degree is a much broader discipline.
+Many computer science general education courses will apply to cyber security.
+The credit hours you earn in computer science will allow you to transfer credits into a higher degree as well.
 Once a person completes this degree, he or she has more options for career paths besides working in cyber security.
-However, it’s still possible to obtain a job in cyber security with a computer science degree.
+However, it’s still possible to obtain a job in cyber security, like cybersecurity management, with a computer science degree.

 What Will I Learn in a Cyber Security Degree Program?

 Although cyber security degree requirements vary from program to program, students in any program learn about firewalls and how to stop hackers.
 Additionally, students learn about viruses, hackers, and malware.
 A pupil in a cyber security program learns how to safeguard sensitive material from cyber criminals to protect sensitive material, including financial information.

 During their education in cyber security, individuals learn about the protocols taken during a data breach.
 These individuals also learn how to repair the damage caused by the breach.